No matter how lovely the day or how idyllic the beaches, you won’t find crowds at Cayo Costa State Park.

 - You can rent kayaks and mountain bikes on the island.
 (Kayaks are $40 for a single and $50 for a double for a 24 hour period and are rented via the Tropic Star ferry folks. )

-- Be sure to book ahead for the Tropic Star ferry to Cayo Costa ($35 roundtrip for overnight visitors, $25 for children; daytrip price is $25 adults; $17 children 7 and younger.)
-The ferry departs Pineland Marina at 9:30 a.m. and 2 p.m. daily and we saw some folks turned away from the 9:30 a.m. trip who had to wait for the afternoon one.
-Return pick up from Cayo Costa at 1 p.m. and 3 p.m. daily.
+- Be sure to book ahead for the Tropic Star ferry to Cayo Costa ($42 roundtrip for overnight visitors, $32 for children; daytrip price is $32 adults; $25 children 12 and younger.)
+For overnight stays, the ferry departs Pineland Marina at 2 p.m. daily and leaves Cayo Costa at 1 p.m.
 Also: Be prepared to pay $10 per night for parking.

 - If you’re seeking nearby lodging before or after your Cayo Costa outing, you can rent cabins from the Topic Star folks for $90-$95 a night.
 They’re small, efficiencies that sleep four to six.